hreshare/unified_framework_for_mask-based_bf/README.md

 According to the major revision of the manuscript, experiments were revised as follows:

 1. Al experiments were renumbered,as Appendix A was moved to Experiment 1.
-2. New Experiment 3 (old Experiment 2) examins not only non-negative and ratio masks but also L1-mean-normalized (MN) and l2-MN masks as scaling masks.
+2. New Experiment 3 (old Experiment 2) examines not only non-negative and ratio masks but also L1-mean-normalized (MN) and l2-MN masks as scaling masks.
 3. New Experiment 4 (old Experiment 3) employs the L1-MN mask instead of non-negative one as a scaling mask.

 ## How to use
 These systems use the CHiME 4 dataset and depend on its baseline system for this dataset included in the Kaldi Speech Recognition Toolkit.
-Thus, the following steps are necesarry before using the experimental systems:
+Thus, the following steps are necessary before using the experimental systems:

 1. Obtain the CHiME 4 dataset.
 See https://www.chimechallenge.org/challenges/chime4/index .
 2. Set up the Kaldi Speech Recognition Toolkit.
 See https://github.com/kaldi-asr/kaldi .